 2.1 What are the most common acquisition structures adopted for private equity transactions in your jurisdiction?
-Have new structures increasingly developed (e.g. minority investments)?

 PE transactions are usually structured using a holding company ("Holdco") and an indirect wholly-owned subsidiary of Holdco ("Bidco").
 Holdco is commonly owned by the PE fund and management, as majority and minority shareholders, respectively.
 Holdco can take the form of an offshore vehicle, although it is usually Irish or UK tax resident.